Vegan Mattresses: The UK Brands To Know

 Thankfully, things are changing.
 Plant-based fibres have come a long way in recent years, as has bed technology.
 Now vegan mattresses can perform just like traditional wool-filled mattresses.

-Here are the three best vegan mattresses we’ve come across, combining vegan and cruelty-free fabrics and fillings, with comfort and ethics.
+Here are the four best vegan mattresses I’ve come across, combining vegan and cruelty-free fabrics and fillings, with comfort and ethics.
 You can use the quick links to skip to information about each brand, or simply keep scrolling to read the full guide.

 Silentnight EcoComfort